CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 When NOT to combine CBD with ADHD medications?

-Generalized anxiety and social anxiety disorder with ADHD
+Generalized anxiety and social anxiety in ADHD

 For someone with ADHD, this basically means this: if your anxiety makes it difficult to focus, CBD can reduce it.
 It won't directly increase concentration like methylphenidate, but it will eliminate the anxiety "noise" that often mimics or exacerbates ADHD symptoms.
 In practice, 25-50 mg of CBD in the evening for 4-6 weeks is a typical experimental protocol.